 Public Outreach

-Beginning in Winter 2024, NVCOG will host public outreach efforts to gather valuable insights from residents, stakeholders, and the general public.
+Beginning in Winter 2023, NVCOG started hosting public outreach efforts to gather valuable insights from residents, stakeholders, and the general public.
+Future public feedback opportunities will be posted here, as well as shared throughout the region’s social media and traditional media channels.

 Stay Tuned for Updates